-- Define Economics, the economic problem and its implications. - Use a graphical model to explain how a market economy works,
+- Define Economics, the economic problem and its implications. - Use a graphical model to explain how a market economy works, identify the participants in this economy and describe the

 Financial Accounting 1b

 - Prepare a set of financial statements for a sole trader using correct disclosure. - Record changes in assets especially the purchase, depreciation and disposal of property, plant and equipment. - Present liabilities in the financial statements showing non-current and current portions. - Understand the difference between the equity of a sole trader, partnership, close corporation and a company. - Prepare accounting records for partnerships with respect to profit sharing, admission of a partners and the liquidation of a partnership. - Record the issue of share capital in a company and its effect on the equity of a company. - Prepare the financial statements of a close corporation.